Lollapalooza: Festival tickets and pricing

 Tickets to the flagship and original Lollapalooza edition, in Chicago, usually sold out extremely quickly.
 For the 2016 event, the four-day general passes sold out in about one day after the sale began.
 The one-day passes sold even more quickly: they were gone less than three hours after organizers revealed the lineup for the four-day music festival.
 Because of this phenomenon, people who cannot buy the passes try to get them through alternatives sources such as Craigslist and StubHub.
 This is a common practice, although the prices tend to be significantly higher on these websites.
 In 2018, the festival experienced unusually slower sales, so they released the lineup about eight hours earlier.

 In its earliest editions, the official passes cost $31.50.
 However, with its growth and prominent relevance in the music world, Lollapalooza pass prices have increased substantially over the years.
 Comparing the weekend passes for Lollapalooza 2016, which cost $335, with the ones for Lollapalooza 2015, at $275, the increase was more than 20%.
 The price for weekend passes from 2016 to 2018 remained the same.
 In 2020, a slight increase of five dollars was added to weekend passes, making them $340.
+As of 2026, 4-day weekend passes start at $399.